Boardleash/anchor/README.md

-# Anchor
+# :anchor:Anchor:anchor:

 I wanted to work on a program that utilizes text-to-speech and speech-to-text features in Python.
-This project is the outcome of that, although, there is still plenty to fine tune on it for sure.
+This project is the outcome of that.
 The intent with this is to have your computer (laptop or desktop) take voice commands and perform certain functions based on those commands.
+This is a work-in-progress and is still being ironed out, but has been fun nonetheless.
+Additionally, I just created something that doesn't really make certain tasks any faster or easier (hahaha).
+I'm just a masochist :feelsgood:.

-This is a work-in-progress and is still being ironed out, but is fun nonetheless.
-I learned some interesting things when it comes to voice control through an OS.
+I learned some interesting things when it comes to voice control through an OS and Python.
 Hopefully someone else can explore/have the same kind of experience that I had :smiley:.

-This program consists of four major functions:
+This program consists of four major functions at the moment:
 - **Agenda**
     - Create an agenda
     - Read the created agenda